The Abel Program is driven by an inspirational group of women from within the community. We’re pleased to have you meet them!

 Community worker, Livingstonia

-Many of our students need patience and a sensitive tolerance that is mostly overlooked in a culture that often simply doesn’t have time for it.
+Many of our students need patience and a sensitive tolerance that often gets overlooked.
 Asha is an absolute natural, especially with our intellectually disabled students, many of whom have a history of negligence and abuse.

 Rose Chirwa

-Rosebell is our modern connection.
+Rose is our modern connection.
 Having studied community development in Mzuzu, she left behind the conveniences of city life to came back to her home village and join our team.
-She has really grown into a leader and we couldn’t imagine the team without her laughter.
-In the meantime, she has started her own family here!
+She has really grown into a leader and was promoted to manager in 2021.
+We couldn’t imagine the team without her laughter.

 Violet.jpg